A personal understanding

 rotting dads brothers sons mums sisters daughters

-friends neighbours per square metre than the
+friends neighbours per square metre

 stomach could cope with.